 Selection and crossbreeding have caused some breeds to develop exaggerated physical characteristics.
-This is particularly the case for dog breeds such as the Boxer, the Pug or the English Bulldog, known as brachycephalic breeds.
+This is particularly the case for dog breeds such as the Boxer, the Pug, or the English Bulldog, known as brachycephalic breeds.
 They are recognizable by their flattened muzzle.
 Unfortunately, this physical peculiarity is accompanied by more or less serious respiratory problems.
 It is not uncommon to hear Bulldogs snore when they sleep or start huffing at the slightest effort.
 The situation is such that these brachycephalic breeds have been banned from air travel after dramatic accidents.
-Be careful when choosing your breeding and be aware of the potential problems of the breed.

 How to improve the life expectancy of the French Bulldog?

 Certain precautions will allow you to protect the health of your little doggie.

 Focus on food